 Idaho adopted the Common Core State Standards as Idaho's Core Standards in mathematics and English language arts in 2011.
 The new Idaho Core Standards are a higher standard of what a student should know and be able to do at the end of each grade level.
 As a state, we believe these standards will help us achieve the goal we have set for 60 percent of Idaho's population having some form of postsecondary degree or certificate by 2020.

-There are three ways to become more familiar with item samples:
+There are three ways to become familiar with sample items that reflect the standards.

 Also available within Schoolnet are Open Educational Resources (OER) free to all Idaho educators.
 These OERs include educational gaming, mathematics, social sciences and many more categories that support many content areas for Idaho educators.
 While these resources are available as free resources, there are instances where the creators of these resources begin to charge fees.
 In this instance, the Department has provided an OER Suggestions Form to allow great Idaho educators to make suggestions of new OERs or to inform the SDE that a resource is no longer free.

 Periodically, Schoolnet provides platform updates, enhancements and ‘bug' fixes through a version update process.
 We are currently working in Schoolnet version 15.4.
 With each version upgrade, information is available to all Idaho teachers within the “See what's New in Schoolnet” section located on the My Schoolnet Homepage.

 This great resource will provide information on Schoolnet core enhancements, and also updates to each of the modules within the platform.

 Equation Editor in the Test Tunnel: Students can now answer open-ended math problems with an advanced equation editor embedded directly into the test tunnel.
 This feature can be turned off and on by the administrator.

 Exemplars: An item author can now input or attach a file to an Open Response item or task that illustrates exemplary student work.
 This is great for teachers who are looking for an exemplary example for grading reference.